glitchdotcom/glitch-hello-eleventy/README.md

 ← `_includes/layouts/`: This is where all of your page level layouts go.
 The **\_** tells you that this is an _eleventy only_ folder.
 Each layout uses [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) to build the page or post data into an HTML page.
 There is one base layout that all others extend.

 ← `seo.json`: When you're ready to share your new site or add a custom domain, change SEO/meta settings in here.

-← `sw.js`: The Service Worker JavaScript sets the app up to cache content for fast delivery as a PWA.
-We enclose the code in error handling blocks because your site may generate temporary errors during the build process, before it's deployed.

 ___Want a basic template version of this project to build your own Eleventy app?
 Check out [Minimal Eleventy](https://glitch.com/edit/#!/remix/11ty)!___